 i.
 Boice reflected on David’s possible motive in writing Psalm 122: “It is reasonable to suppose that he wrote it both to express joy in his new capital city and to encourage love for and loyalty toward it as the focal point of the nation’s political life and worship.”

 i.
-In David’s extensive preparations for the temple, it is wonderful to think of him preparing the people of Israel to come to the temple, especially for the required feasts three times a year.
+It is wonderful to think of David’s extensive preparation for the people of Israel to come to the temple, especially for the required feasts three times a year.

 ii.
 “That House was supreme in importance because it was the House of Jehovah.
 Jehovah, the God of Grace, is the One around Whom the people gather.”
 (Morgan)

 c.
-Let us go into the house of the LORD: Coming to God’s house made David happy, though he knew it was not literally Yahweh’s house and that no building could contain God in His glory and greatness.
-Yet at the house of the LORD he could focus his thoughts, prayers, worship, and receiving of God’s Word in the community of God’s people in a special way, and David was glad for that.
+Let us go into the house of the LORD: Coming to God’s house made David happy, though he knew that no building could contain God in all His glory and greatness.
+At the house of the LORD he could focus his thoughts, prayers, worship, and receiving of God’s word in the community of God’s people in a special way, and David was glad for that.

 i.
 Too many don’t know the gladness David sang of, either because they don’t go into the house of the LORD, or because they do go and it isn’t a glad thing for them.

 iii.
 Our going to God’s house should be a glad thing.
 This isn’t the same as saying it should be entertaining, especially in an age when entertainment is a dangerous idol.
-Not everything that happens at the house of the LORD must be fun, but it should all be good, both welcoming to the not-yet-believer and good for those who are spiritual.
+Not everything that happens at the house of the LORD must be fun, but it should all be good, both welcoming to the not-yet-believer and good for those who are believers in Jesus.

 2. (2) The happy arrival.